pelican-eggs/eggs/mindustry/README.md

 # Mindustry

 **PLEASE READ**
-Due to Mindustry not accepting command line arguments you MUST set the port once you start the game, buy using the command `port <port>`.
+Due to Mindustry not accepting command line arguments you MUST set the port once you start the game, by using the command `port <port>`.

 This only has to be done once.